 Colorado car seat law: Children who are older than 1 year old and weigh more than 20 pounds must be properly restrained in a rear-facing or forward-facing car seat.

-Restrain your 1- to 4-year-old child in a car safety seat with a five-point harness system, which features two shoulder straps, two hip straps and a crotch strap.
+Restrain your 1- to 4-year-old child in a car seat with a five-point harness system, which features two shoulder straps, two hip straps and a crotch strap.
 A five-point harness system has more places to distribute crash forces and offers better protection than a lap and shoulder belt.

 Keep your children in the back seat.
 Always use the upper-tether strap (the long pieces of seat belt material with a clip on the end located on the top back of a convertible or forward-facing car seat) according to the vehicle owner's manual and child restraint manufacturer's instructions.